OpenIntelWireless/HeliPort/README.md

 This project is currently in the early stage of development, nothing except the User Interface works.

+## What to do

+- Get itlwm.kext from https://github.com/zxystd/itlwm
+- Put it in EFI/CLOVER/kexts/Other
+- Reboot !
+- Clone this project
+- Install CocoaPods
+- <code>cd ~/Downloads/HeliPort-master</code>
+- <code>pod update</code>
+- Open HeliPort.xcworkspace with XCode
+- Select Heliport on the top left corner
+- Hit the tirangle button
+- The HeliPort.app is now in the left tree in Products directory
+- Second clic -> Show in Finder -> open the .app file
+- Et voila !
+Look at the top right corner and you'll see the wifi icon, hit it, choose your network and connect.

 ### To-Do's

 - [ ] Save user network info